This post may contain affiliate links. Please see our disclosure policy.

 Because there are no preservatives in this whole wheat bread, it will not last as long as store-bought bread.
 If you do not plan to consume the bread within 5 days, it is best to prepare two 1-pound loaves and freeze one loaf for future use.

-To freeze homemade bread, allow the bread to cool fully and then wrap the loaf of bread in a layer of plastic wrap, followed by foil.
-Place the wrapped bread into a freezer-safe bag and store in the freezer for up to 3 months.
-Defrost overnight in the refrigerator and use within 5 days.
+- Freeze: To freeze homemade bread, allow the bread to cool fully and then wrap the loaf of bread in a layer of plastic wrap, followed by foil.
+Place the wrapped bread into a freezer-safe bag and store it in the freezer for up to 3 months.
+Defrost overnight in the refrigerator and use it within 5 days.

 FAQs about Making Wheat Bread